Ty Cobb: 1911–1914

-The league suspended him.
-His teammates, backing him, went on strike to protest the suspension and the lack of protection of players from abusive fans, before the May 18 game in Philadelphia.
-For that one game, Detroit fielded a replacement team made up of hastily recruited college and sandlot players plus two Tiger coaches and lost 24–2, thereby setting some of Major League Baseball's modern-era (post-1900) negative records, notably the 26 hits in a nine-inning game allowed by Allan Travers, who pitched one of the sport's most unlikely complete games.
+The league summarily suspended him.
+His teammates, backing him, however, went on strike to protest the suspension and the lack of protection for players from abusive fans, prior to the May 18 game in Philadelphia.
+For that single game, Detroit fielded a roster of replacement players made up of hastily recruited college and sandlot players plus two Tiger coaches and lost 24–2, thereby setting some of Major League Baseball's modern-era (post-1900) negative records, notably the 26 hits in a nine-inning game allowed by pitcher Allan Travers, who lasted the distance for one of the sport's most unlikely complete games ever.
 The pre-1901 record for the most hits and runs given up in a game is held by the Cleveland Blues' Dave Rowe.
 Primarily an outfielder, Rowe pitched a complete game on July 24, 1882, giving up 35 runs on 29 hits.
 The current post-1900 record for most hits in a nine-inning game is 31, set in 1992 by the Milwaukee Brewers against Toronto; however, the Blue Jays used six pitchers.

 The strike ended when Cobb urged his teammates to return to the field.
-According to him, this incident led to the formation of a players' union, the "Ballplayers' Fraternity" (formally, the Fraternity of Professional Baseball Players of America), an early version of what is now called the Major League Baseball Players Association, which garnered some concessions from the owners.
+According to him, this incident led to the formation of a players' union, the "Ballplayers' Fraternity" (formally, the Fraternity of Professional Baseball Players of America), an early precursor of what is now called the Major League Baseball Players Association, which garnered some concessions from the owners.

 During his career, Cobb was involved in numerous other fights, both on and off the field, and several profanity-laced shouting matches.
-For example, Cobb and umpire Billy Evans arranged to settle their in-game differences through fisticuffs under the grandstand after the game.
+For example, Cobb and umpire Billy Evans once arranged to settle their in-game differences through fisticuffs under the grandstand afterward.
 Members of both teams were spectators, and broke up the scuffle after Cobb had knocked Evans down, pinned him and began choking him.
 In 1909, Cobb was arrested for assault for an incident that occurred in a Cleveland hotel.
-Cobb got into an argument with the elevator operator around 2:15 a.m. when the man refused to take him to the floor where some of his teammates were having a card game.
+Cobb got into an argument with the elevator operator around 2 a.m. when the man refused to take him to the floor where some of his teammates were having a card game.
 The elevator operator stated that he could only take Cobb to the floor where his room was.
 As the argument escalated, a night watchman approached and he and Cobb eventually got into a physical confrontation.
 During the fight, Cobb produced a penknife and slashed the watchman across the hand.
 Cobb later claimed that the watchman, who had the upper hand in the fight, had his finger in Cobb's left eye and that Cobb was worried he was going to have his sight ruined.
 The fight finally ended when the watchman produced a gun and struck Cobb several times in the head, knocking him out.
 Cobb would later plead guilty to simple assault and pay a $100 fine.
 This incident has often been retold with the elevator operator and the watchman both being black.
 However, recent scholarship has shown that all parties involved were white.